Tools & Resources / Doctor Q&A

 "Family communication is very important."

-Dr. Leonard Valentino, MD, has worked as a pediatric hematologist affiliated with several hospitals in Chicago, including Rush University Medical Center, and is now Head of Hematology Medical for Shire.
+Dr. Leonard Valentino, MD, has worked as a pediatric hematologist affiliated with several hospitals in Chicago, including Rush University Medical Center, and is now senior medical director for Shire.
 During his long career he's treated many hemophilia patients, including those with inhibitors.
 Dr. Valentino shares his advice on living with inhibitors, how to avoid bleeds, and more.14

 - Are there any special things inhibitor patients should do to take extra care?